 What can I expect after my surgery?

+After a short stay in the outpatient recovery area, you will be ready to go home.
+Plan to have someone drive you home.
 Everyone heals differently, but most patients can return to their normal activities the very next day.
+You will return to our office for a postoperative visit the next day.
+You will notice an improvement in your vision at that time which will continue to sharpen over the next 30 days.
 Eye drops will be prescribed to prevent infection and help your eye to heal.

 Will I need to wear glasses after my cataract surgery?